An invitation to Alexandrov geometry: CAT(0) spaces

 \section{Polyhedral spaces}

-\begin{thm}{Definition} A length space $\spc{P}$ is called a \emph{(spherical) polyhedral space} if it admits a finite triangulation $\tau$ such that every simplex in $\tau$ is isometric to a simplex in a Euclidean space (or correspondingly a unit sphere) of appropriate dimension.
+\begin{thm}{Definition} A geodesic space $\spc{P}$ is called a (spherical) \emph{polyhedral space} if it admits a finite triangulation $\tau$ such that every simplex in $\tau$ is isometric to a simplex in a Euclidean space (or respectively a unit sphere) of appropriate dimension.

-By a \emph{triangulation of a polyhedral space} we will always understand the triangulation as above. \end{thm}
+By a \emph{triangulation} of a polyhedral space, we will always understand a triangulation as above. \end{thm}

-Note that according to the above definition, all polyhedral spaces are compact.
-However, most of the statements below admit straightforward generalizations to \emph{locally polyhedral spaces}; that is, complete length spaces, any point of which admits a closed neighborhood isometric to a polyhedral space.
-The latter class of spaces includes in particular infinite covers of polyhedral spaces.